Spectrum Policy Team

 Spectrum Policy and Regulatory Affairs Advisor, Asia Pacific

-Before joining the GSMA, he worked for the New Zealand spectrum regulator — the Ministry of Business, Innovation and Employment — in a variety of roles ranging from radio engineering to business analysis and project management.
-Mr Guan has a bachelor’s degree in engineering.
+Before joining the GSMA, Joe worked for the New Zealand spectrum regulator — the Ministry of Business, Innovation and Employment — in a variety of roles ranging from radio engineering to business analysis and project management.
+Joe has a bachelor’s degree in engineering.

 Public Policy Manager, Government and Regulatory Affairs